AsrtoMichi/MathScore/README.md

 To configure, you need to create a config.json; an example is provided in the repository.
 It also saves all variations of the total points and saves that in a txt file in the same directory.
 It is possible to create a graphic whit that data with Graphic.py.

+App for work needs to have the dat file in their same dirctory.